President of the United Arab Emirates

-Sheikh Zayed bin Sultan Al Nahyan was widely credited with unifying the seven emirates into one nation.
+Sheikh Zayed bin Sultan Al Nahyan was widely credited with unifying the seven emirates into one federal state.
 He was the UAE's first president from the formation of the UAE until his death on 2 November 2004.
 He was succeeded by his son, Sheikh Khalifa bin Zayed, who died in office on 13 May 2022.
 Following his brother Khalifa's death, Sheikh Mohamed bin Zayed Al Nahyan was elected the third and current president of the UAE by the Federal Supreme Council on 14 May 2022.